Tim Trautmann / Archive

 C

 A young skater glides through the dimly lit passage at Commonwealth Skateboarding in Portland's Buckman neighborhood.
-His dark streetwear silhouette moves against a vibrant geometric mural that transforms the tunnel walls into an explosion of color and pattern.
-The industrial concrete setting creates a stark contrast with the artistic backdrop, while fluorescent lighting casts dramatic shadows that emphasize the raw, authentic atmosphere of Portland's underground skate scene.
+His dark streetwear silhouette moves against a vibrant geometric mural that transforms the indoor walls into an explosion of color and pattern.
+The industrial concrete setting creates a stark contrast with the artistic backdrop, while fluorescent lighting casts dramatic shadows that emphasize the raw, authentic atmosphere of Portland's indoor skate scene.

 A skateboarder navigates Commonwealth Skateboarding on Southeast 20th Avenue in Portland, Oregon.